 What is ADR in film?

 ADR in film is the process of re-recording audio in a more controlled and quieter setting, usually in a studio.
-It involves the re-recording of dialogue by the original actor after filming as a way to improve audio quality or reflect dialogue changes.
+It involves the re-recording of dialogue by the original actor after filming as a way to improve audio quality or incorporate dialogue changes.

 What does ADR stands for?
-Automated Dialog Replacement, also referred to as “looping.”
+Automated Dialogue Replacement, also referred to as “looping.”
 In the early days, when the dialogue replacement was first being done, each re-recorded line of dialogue used a loop of film which would play over and over again in a loop.
 Modern techniques use computers to loop the section which is where we get the “automated” part of ADR.

-Why is ADR used?
+Why is ADR used in film?

 - Re-record inaudible dialogue from set recording